Spousal Support Attorney (Alimony) in Irvine & OC

 Spousal Support Attorneys at Our Family Law Firm in Orange County, California Can Help

 If you are looking for information regarding a spousal support / alimony case and your rights, we are here to help.
 To schedule a no pressure, confidential initial consultation to discuss your options with an experienced attorney at California Family Law Firm, a top spousal support / alimony law firm in Orange County, call us at(949) 503-7200 or send us a message in the form at the bottom of the page.
 While most people refer to the financial support payments made to a former spouse as “alimony,” the California Family Courts formally refer to alimony as “spousal support.”
 Here, we will use both terms simultaneously in order to familiarize you with the terminology as it will be used by the Court.
 California Family Law Firm represents residents of Southern California for legal services in all types of divorce issues, including those related to initial spousal support / alimony court orders, spousal support / alimony modification, spousal support / alimony enforcement, litigation regarding your or the other party’s income, Smith-Ostler calculations, and all other legal issues related to spousal support / alimony cases.
 We are experienced in the legal process of spousal support / alimony cases and can guide you through uncontested spousal support / alimony agreements, high conflict contested spousal support / alimony actions, and everything in between.
 How a case proceeds, the amount of time it takes, and the cost depends on not only you, but also the other party.
 You can discuss all spousal support / alimony issues with your spousal support attorney / alimony attorney during your initial consultation.
 You will undoubtedly have questions about the amount of spousal support / amount of alimony you will receive or be ordered to pay, the timing and frequency of spousal support payments / alimony payments, and the potential for wage garnishments, and we are here to help.
 Oftentimes, the legal process can be frustrating and confusing.
 Spousal support / alimony legal proceedings may come at a time of uncertainty and sometimes instability.
-An experienced spousal support lawyer / alimony lawyer at our firm will go over every step of your case, from drafting an initial letter to your spouse or former spouse advising of representation, to completing and filing all required Family Court forms and pleadings, to coordinating service of all required documents, to litigation or settlement of all issues.
+An experienced spousal support attorney/ alimony lawyer at our firm will go over every step of your case, from drafting an initial letter to your spouse or former spouse advising of representation, to completing and filing all required Family Court forms and pleadings, to coordinating service of all required documents, to litigation or settlement of all issues.
 We will discuss spousal support / alimony calculation, how long a spousal support / alimony court order may remain in effect, the taxability or tax deductibility of spousal support / alimony, how to calculate monthly income when it is irregular, what happens in the event a party refuses or is unable to work, and the next steps we can take when a party is behind on their spousal support / alimony obligations.

 Temporary Spousal Support / Temporary Alimony Calculation